Roly-Poly (T-ara song): Legacy

 Since its release, "Roly-Poly" achieved nationwide popularity due to its retro influences and outfits.
-The song's popularity spread with T-ara's constant promotion overseas.
-Since then, the song has been played in several TV series, films and campaigns.
+The song's popularity spread internationally following T-ara's constant promotion overseas.
+It has been played in several television series, films and campaigns.
 K-pop artists such as Oh My Girl, Itzy, Wanna One, Mamamoo, Davichi, STAYC, Iz*One, DKZ, covered the song on different occasions.
+Internationally, it was covered by Vietnamese singer Nhat Thuy on Your Face Sounds Familiar in 2015, by Hoang Yen Chibi on Star is Star, and by Hari Won on the Green Festival the same year.
+The later performed it again in 2017.

-In September 2012, popular comedian Kim Shin-Young performed a parody of the song on MBC's "World-Changing Quiz" on Chuseok special episode which gathered attention for the unique stage presented by the comedian.
+In May 2012, the Copacabana version was rearranged into for full orchestra and performed by the Nanyang Polytechnic Chinese Orchestra.
+It was later performed again in 2019 by the Temasek Polytechnic Chinese Orchestra at their annual concert.
+In September 2012, Kim Shin-Young performed a parody of the song on MBC's World-Changing Quiz on the Chuseok special episode which gathered attention for the unique stage presented by the comedian.
 On 24 December 2012, Gag concert members Park Ji-sun, Jang Do-yeon, Oh Na-mi, Kim Min-kyung, Park Na-rae, Heo Min, Park So-young, Heo Anna and Ahn So-mi covered the song on 2011 KBS Entertainment Awards.
-On 17 May 2019, the song was covered by a group of female university professors called "SSAM" at the "28th Gamatbee University Festival".
-The event was held at Gumi University.
+On May 17 2019, the song was covered by a group of female university professors called "SSAM" at the 28th Gamatbeol University Festival held at Gumi University.

-In June 2017, South Korean girl group G-reyish released a new song named "ohnny GoGo" using the same disco style of the 1980s and modern pop music elements.
-In an interview with "FN News", the group said "T-ara presented the concept of retro after going through many activities [...] we hope that we can present a retro style as soon as we debut, so that fans can be impressed by us in the future".
+In June 2017, South Korean girl group G-reyish released "Onny GoGo" using similar disco style of the 1980s and modern pop music elements.
+In an interview with Financial News, the group said "T-ara presented the concept of retro after going through many activities [...] we hope that we can present a retro style as soon as we debut, so that fans can be impressed by us in the future".
 Member Yena Jung also said, "It's something I'm grateful for just being mentioned with T-ara."
-In May 2021, during their release showcase, girl group Rocket Punch revealed that they took "Roly-Poly" and its performances as an influence for their 80s inspired song "Ring Ring", where they said "If you look at the stages, there are many things we can imitate from the props and gestures."
+In May 2021, during their release showcase, Rocket Punch revealed that they used "Roly-Poly" and its performances as an influence for their 80s inspired song "Ring Ring", where they said "If you look at the stages, there are many things we can imitate from the props and gestures."
+In 2021, Indonesian singer Sonia released a remake of the song titled "Goyang Barbie" under Sentral Musik records.

 In March 2012, "Roly-Poly" was used as a representative political campaign song by the Saenuri Party ahead of the 19th general election of South Korea.
 It was reported that more than were spent to use the song in addition to the copyright fees and production costs.
-On March 22, 2018, the song was performed by Hari Won at the reception party held to welcome South Korea's former president Moon Jae In in Vietnam.
+On March 22, 2018, it was performed by Hari Won as a representative Korean song at the reception party held to welcome South Korea's former president Moon Jae In in Vietnam.